olivierfriard/boris_docs/material_mkdocs/docs/create_project.md

 you want to set a unique key for each behavior or use the same key for more than one behavior.
 In the case you set the same key for more than a behavior, BORIS will pause your coding and ask which of the behavior you want to record.
-From version 7 the keys are **case-sensitive**.
+The keys are **case-sensitive**.

-If your project was created with a previous version of BORIS (\< v.7) you can use the **Convert keys to lower case** to convert all keys to lower case otherwise you will have to code your observation using upper case key.
+If your project was created with an old version of BORIS (< v.7) you can use the **Convert keys to lower case** to convert all keys to lower case otherwise you will have to code your observation using upper case key.

-!!! warning "Important"

-    If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior and subject keys to lower case.
+> If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior and subject keys to lower case.

 !!! warning "Important"